Purchase CacheGuard

 -

-When purchasing CacheGuard UTM, Web, or WAN Gateway, the total number of users should be considered in order to select the correct system capacity.
+When using a CacheGuard appliance as a UTM, Web, or WAN Gateway, the total number of users should be considered in order to select the correct system capacity.

 -

-It’s important to estimate the number of total users accurately, even though the system assumes only 20% of them will be active at the same time.
+It’s important to estimate the number of total users accurately, even though the system assumes only 20% of them will be active at the same time to allow the Capacity Manager to correctly size the disk to store logs.

 -